Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Detailed Methods

 \subsubsection{Equivalence Testing}

-For non-significant comparisons, we apply TOST~\cite{schuirmann1987tost, lakens2017equivalence} with equivalence margin $\Delta = 2$~pp, selected as the smallest effect that could plausibly alter a deployment decision, smaller than the inter-model spread on any benchmark in this study (sensitivity margins: 1, 3, 5~pp).
+We apply TOST~\cite{schuirmann1987tost, lakens2017equivalence} to all primary scaffold comparisons with equivalence margin $\Delta = 2$~pp, selected as the smallest effect that could plausibly alter a deployment decision and smaller than the inter-model spread on any benchmark in this study (sensitivity margins: 1, 3, 5~pp).
+Statistical significance and practical equivalence are independent properties of the same comparison: ReAct, for instance, is statistically significant ($p_{\text{Holm}} = 0.012$) yet TOST-equivalent within $\pm 2$~pp, and both labels are reported.
 Equivalence is concluded if the 90\% CI for the risk difference lies within $(-0.02, +0.02)$.
 Because the fixed margin interacts with heterogeneous baselines (2~pp on a 98\% baseline differs in practical significance from 2~pp on a 70\% baseline), we report equivalence conclusions separately per benchmark.